Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: A Study on Statistical Significance

+As we can see in Table \ref{textsim}, {\it MSA} outperforms prior models on Lee50 dataset. {\it ESA} comes second after {\it MSA} which shows the potential of concept space augmentation using implicitly associated concepts discovered through {\it MSA}'s concept-concept association learning.

+We performed another experiment in order to assess the impact of parameter tuning on the reported results in Table \ref{textsim}.
+Figures \ref{analysis}-a and \ref{analysis}-b show {\it MSA}'s $r$ and $\rho$ correlation scores when varying the support count parameter ($\sigma$) within the 1 to 10 range in steps of 1.
+As we can see {\it MSA}'s $r$ correlation scores are consistently higher than {\it ESA}.
+In addition, $\rho$ correlation scores of {\it MSA} are higher than {\it ESA} score for all $\sigma$ values between 3 and 10.
+Figures \ref{analysis}-c and \ref{analysis}-d show {\it MSA}'s $r$ and $\rho$ correlation scores compared to {\it ESA} when varying the vector size parameter ($M$) within the 500 to 1000 range in steps of 100.
+As we can see both $r$ and $\rho$ correlation scores of {\it MSA} are consistently higher than {\it ESA}.

+Two other observations we can notice from Figures \ref{analysis}-c and \ref{analysis}-d.
+First, both $r$ and $\rho$ scores of {\it MSA} and {\it ESA} tend to decrease as we increase the vector size.
+This is because more irrelevant concepts are added to the concept vector causing divergence from a "better" to a "worse" representation of the given document.
+Second, and more importantly, {\it MSA}'s $r$ and $\rho$ correlation scores are higher than {\it SSA} and {\it LSA} over all values of $\sigma$ and $M$.
+This experiment reflects that {\it MSA}'s semantic representations are largely robust against parameters tuning.

-\section{A Study on Statistical\\ Significance}
+\section{A Study on Statistical Significance}

-Through the results section, we kept away from declaring state-of-the-art method.
+Through the results section, we kept away from naming state-of-the-art method.
 That was due two facts.
-First, the differences between reported correlation scores were very small.
-Second, the size of the data sets was not that large to accommodate for such small differences.
+First, the differences between reported correlation scores were small.
+Second, the size of the datasets was not that large to accommodate for such small differences.
 These two facts raise a question about the statistical significance of improvement reported by some method A compared to another well performing method B.

 We hypothesize that the best method is not necessarily the one that gives the highest correlation score.
 In other words, being state-of-the-art does not require giving the highest correlation, rather giving a relatively high score that makes any other higher score statistically insignificant.